 Article 1.
 Authority.
-Under the authority granted in 24 VSA §2291(20), the Selectboard of the Town of Norwich hereby adopts the following policy concerning conflicts of interest applying to all elected and appointed Public Officers of the Town, including members of all Town committees and boards.
+Under the authority granted in 24 V.S.A.
+Section 2291(20), the Selectboard of the Town of Norwich hereby adopts the following policy concerning conflicts of interest applying to all elected and appointed officials of the Town, including members of all Town committees and boards.

 Article 2.
 Purpose.
-The purpose of this policy is to ensure that the business of this municipality will be conducted in such a way that no Public Officer of the municipality will gain a personal or financial advantage from his or her work for the municipality and so that the public trust in its Public Officers and public bodies will be preserved.
+The purpose of this policy is to ensure that the business of this municipality will be conducted in such a way that no public official of the municipality will gain a personal or financial advantage from his or her work for the municipality and so that the public trust in public officials will be preserved.
 It is also the intent of this policy to encourage all decisions made by municipal officials to be based on the best interest of the community at large.
 This policy further seeks to promote transparency as the best protection against the threats posed to good governance by real and perceived conflicts of interest.